QSD-Group/QSDsan/CONTRIBUTING.rst

 	    https://github.com/<YOUR_USERNAME>/QSDsan.git

 #.
-In your command prompt, navigate to your preferred location by using ``cd``, e.g.,
+In your terminal/command prompt, navigate to your preferred location by using ``cd``, e.g.,

 	.. code:: bash